moj-analytical-services/NLP-guidance/Glossary.md

 * To a bag of words model, "leave your stuff with the civil servants”, “the civil servants leave with your stuff", and “stuff the civil servants, with your leave” are all seen as the same set {civil, leave, servants, stuff, the, with, your}, and thus all have the same meaning.
 * An Artifical Intelligence using a bag of words model would not get any enjoyment from the Wendy Cope poem ["*The Uncertainty of the Poet*"](http://frombooksofpoems.blogspot.co.uk/2007/03/uncertainty-of-poet-by-wendy-cope.html).

+### Clustering
+A catch-all term for a group of algorithms that aim to collect *documents* into clusters.
+The idea is that the documents within each cluster have something in common, and in particular that they have more in common with each other than with documents from outside the cluster.

+Clustering algorithms typically require some measure of distance (or, to some extent equivalently, similarity) between *documents* in a vector space.
+There are a lot of different algorithms that can be used, all with pros and cons depending on the situation.

 ### Corpus
 The set of text *document*s that you are analysing.
 ##### Examples